JaneDoe649/PicoPAC/README.md

 PicoPAC is a multicart DIY yourself based on cheap "PURPLE" Raspberry Pi Pico clone, easy to build and not expensive.
 **WARNING!** "purple" Pico has not the same pinout of original Raspberry "green" ones, you MUST use the clone or you may damage your hardware.
 **Several pinouts exist depending on the clone manufacturer.
-TThe pinout corresponding to the PCB is as follows :**
+The pinout corresponding to the PCB is as follows :**
 ![ScreenShot](https://raw.githubusercontent.com/JaneDoe649/PicoPAC/develop/pictures/PurpleClonePinout.jpg)

 **NOTE** filename are "fixed" and hardcoded in firmware to match the "selectgame.bin" menu.
 You should find all the ROM with matching filenames following this site https://rene-g7400.datatex.nl/